ljodea/dgrtwo.github.com/about/index.md

 comments: false
 ---

-I am a Data Scientist living in Seoul.
+I am a Data Scientist living in Asia.
 In June 2016 I received my SM in Management Studies from the MIT Sloan School of Management, and in February 2017 I received my MBA from the Graduate School of Business At Seoul National University.
-My interests include statistics, data analysis, infrastructure, risk, and programming in R.
+My interests include statistical learning, data engineering, infrastructure, risk, and programming in Python, Scala, Bash, R and SQL.

 Software
 ============